-Pete initiated proceedings with a Deathrite Shaman, and followed it up on the next turn with a Dark Confidant.
+Pete Ingram has yet to lose a match with his BUG Delver deck this weekend, and hopes to ride his streak all the way to the Players’ Championship.
+His opponent, Deathrite+Shaman, and followed it up on the next turn with a Dark+Confidant.
 Reid had a Swords to Plowshares to keep Pete’s Confidant from generating any card advantage, and Pete was without any additional pressure, simply drawing his card and passing the turn back.
-Reid did the same, and Pete found Delver of Secrets on his next draw step.
-He cast it and drew Counterspell from Reid, but he was pushed the creature through with a Force of Will pitching Stifle.
+Reid did the same, and Pete found Delver+of+Secrets on his next draw step.
+He cast it and drew Counterspell from Reid, but he was pushed the creature through with a Force+of+Will pitching Stifle.

-True-Name Nemesis showed up Pete, and threatened to cause some serious trouble for Reid.
-Reid attempted a Council’s Judgment, but Pete’s last two cards were Force of Will and Daze, and he got to keep swinging, knocking Reid down to 8.
+True-Name+Nemesis showed up Pete, and threatened to cause some serious trouble for Reid.
+Reid attempted a Council’s Judgment, but Pete’s last two cards were Force+of+Will and Daze, and he got to keep swinging, knocking Reid down to 8.
 Brainstorm found Sensei’s Divining Top, which set up a Terminus for Reid, and he used the Top to play the sweeper on Pete’s upkeep, again setting him back to square one.

 Reid: “Well, things took a turn for the worse there.”

-The Angel attack dropped Pete to 6, and an Abrupt Decay was revealed to Dark Confidant, dropping him to 4 but giving him an answer to the Angel.
+The Angel attack dropped Pete to 6, and an Abrupt+Decay was revealed to Dark+Confidant, dropping him to 4 but giving him an answer to the Angel.
 He attacked Reid down to 13 and passed.
 Reid passed back with no play, and Dark Confidant’s next trigger revealed Tarmogoyf, putting Pete at a precarious 2 life.
 He cast the Tarmogoyf, then used Ponder to set up the top of his library and give him a turn’s protection from his own Confidant.
-He cast Deathrite Shaman as well, giving him a little more room to breathe.
+He cast Deathrite+Shaman as well, giving him a little more room to breathe.

 Reid drew Pyroblast to go with the lands in his hand.
-He could only ship the turn back, and Dark Confidant revealed Brainstorm, putting Pete at 1.
-He attacked Reid down to 4, then used Deathrite Shaman to gain 2 life, exiling Reid’s Baneslayer Angel.
-Reid’s draw step found him no help, and he needed some assistance from Pete’s Dark Confidant to close things out.
+He could only ship the turn back, and Dark+Confidant revealed Brainstorm, putting Pete at 1.
+He attacked Reid down to 4, then used Deathrite+Shaman to gain 2 life, exiling Reid’s Baneslayer+Angel.
+Reid’s draw step found him no help, and he needed some assistance from Pete’s Dark+Confidant to close things out.

 Pete attempted a Brainstorm in his upkeep to set up the top card, but Reid used Pyroblast to force a blind flip.
-With no creatures left in graveyards for Deathrite Shaman to eat, Pete was stuck at 3 life and had to avoid drawing one of his two True-Name Nemeses.
-He flipped his top card onto the table—Spell Pierce.
+With no creatures left in graveyards for Deathrite+Shaman to eat, Pete was stuck at 3 life and had to avoid drawing one of his two True-Name Nemeses.
+He flipped his top card onto the table—Spell+Pierce.
 He went to 2, and Reid swiftly went to 0.

 Pete Ingram 1, Reid Duke 1

-Reid played his Volcanic Island and attempted a Jace on his own turn.
+Reid played his Volcanic+Island and attempted a Jace on his own turn.
 It resolved, and Reid ticked up for one of Jace’s little-used modes: Fateseal myself.
 Reid put his top card on the bottom and passed back.
-The Vendilion Clique knocked Jace down to 2 loyalty, and Pete Wastelanded away Reid’s Volcanic Island, but had no further play.
-Reid drew, Fatesealed himself again (putting his card on the bottom) and played a Scalding Tarn from his hand.
+The Vendilion+Clique knocked Jace down to 2 loyalty, and Pete Wastelanded away Reid’s Volcanic+Island, but had no further play.
+Reid drew, Fatesealed himself again (putting his card on the bottom) and played a Scalding+Tarn from his hand.

-After Vendilion Clique again attacked Jace, this time sending it down to 1 loyalty, Pete passed with mana up.
-Reid used Jace’s +0 this time, and ended his own turn, but attempted a Pyroblast on the Vendilion Clique in Pete’s upkeep.
+After Vendilion+Clique again attacked Jace, this time sending it down to 1 loyalty, Pete passed with mana up.
+Reid used Jace’s +0 this time, and ended his own turn, but attempted a Pyroblast on the Vendilion+Clique in Pete’s upkeep.
 This prompted a string of responses.
 Pete Brainstormed, then Force of Willed the Brainstorm pitching Daze.
 Reid played Counterspell on the Force, Pete Spell Pierced the Counterspell, and when Reid attempted to crack a fetchland to get his second mana to pay, Pete Stifled it.
-When the smoke cleared, Vendilion Clique was still in play, and it attacked Jace away, leaving Reid with an empty board.
+When the smoke cleared, Vendilion+Clique was still in play, and it attacked Jace away, leaving Reid with an empty board.

 Reid+Duke 2, Pete Ingram 1

 Pete checks his draw.

 Pete took a moment to regain his focus, knowing he couldn’t lose again if he wanted to keep his Players’ Championship dream alive.
 He led off with a Ponder, then followed up with a turn 2 Tarmogoyf.
 Reid Brainstormed, but found no further play, and the Tarmogoyf swung in dropping him to 16.
-Pete played Dark Confidant post-combat, and Reid swiftly untapped and flipped over the Terminus he’d set up on top of his deck.
+Pete played Dark+Confidant post-combat, and Reid swiftly untapped and flipped over the Terminus he’d set up on top of his deck.
 Pete Brainstormed in response, but found no countermagic, and his threats were sent to the bottom of his library.

-Unfazed, Pete began rebuilding on his next turn, casting a True-Name Nemesis.
-It resolved, but it gave Reid a window to cast Blood Moon while Pete was tapped low.
-He responded with Spell Pierce, but Reid had a Spell Pierce of his own, and the Blood Moon stuck.
+Unfazed, Pete began rebuilding on his next turn, casting a True-Name+Nemesis.
+It resolved, but it gave Reid a window to cast Blood+Moon while Pete was tapped low.
+He responded with Spell+Pierce, but Reid had a Spell+Pierce of his own, and the Blood+Moon stuck.
 Again Pete found himself needing to win with the lone 3/1 creature he had in play.
 He swung in and passed, and Reid showed him Council’s Judgment.
 That was enough, and Pete extended his hand in defeat.